billorcutt/i_dropped_my_phone_the_screen_cracked/README.md

 //set the gain in both and start them __("microsynth").volume(1).start();
 ```
-Generally, the goal is simplicity, brevity without obscurity and keeping development as straighforward as patching a modular, so noise makers can focus on keeping it weird and fun.
+Generally, the project goal is simplicity, brevity without obscurity and keeping development as intuitive as patching a modular, so noise makers can focus on keeping it weird and fun.

 If you're interested in knowing more, there's a one page [overview](OVERVIEW.md), full code [documentation](http://www.tumblr.com) and a playground to [try it all out](http://www.tumblr.com).